Borewit/strtok3/README.md

 ### Compatibility

-Module: version 7 migrated from [CommonJS](https://en.wikipedia.org/wiki/CommonJS) to [pure ECMAScript Module (ESM)](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
+Starting with version 7, the module has migrated from [CommonJS](https://en.wikipedia.org/wiki/CommonJS) to [pure ECMAScript Module (ESM)](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
-JavaScript is compliant with [ECMAScript 2020 (11th Edition)](https://en.wikipedia.org/wiki/ECMAScript_version_history#11th_Edition_%E2%80%93_ECMAScript_2020).
+The distributed JavaScript codebase is compliant with the [ECMAScript 2020 (11th Edition)](https://en.wikipedia.org/wiki/ECMAScript_version_history#11th_Edition_%E2%80%93_ECMAScript_2020) standard.

-Requires [Node.js ≥ 16](https://nodejs.org/en/about/previous-releases) engine, but can also be used with a module bundler in a browser.
+This module requires a [Node.js ≥ 16](https://nodejs.org/en/about/previous-releases) engine.
+It can also be used in a browser environment when bundled with a module bundler.

 ## API